 Intensive communication with the culture and culture of the rural population with the New Year festival.
 People in the village wake up early in the morning, wear new clothes and go to relatives and friends.
 The houses clean and arranges relatively well.
 There is a particular dietary arrangement.
 Boishakhi Mela organizes in the open areas of some villages, on the open ground.

 There are many different types of eateries for marketing.
 There are several banana pools organized.
 In many places, there is a provision for eating pita rice with hilsa fish.
-An old culture of this day is organizing rural sports competition.
-It includes boat raising, stick play or wrestling.
+The old culture of this day is organizing rural sports competitions.
+It includes boat raising, stick play, or wrestling.
 The most significant event of this wrestling in Bangladesh is 12 in Baishakh, Chittagong’s Laldighi Maidan.
 It knows as Jabber’s play game.

 Pohela Boishakh Romna Batamul and the morning rally in Dhaka

 The New Year called the sun through the music of Chayant, a center of the main festival of Pahela Baishakh in the capital city of Bangladesh.
 With the sunrise of Pahela Baishakh, the artists of the Chaynot call together for a new year by singing them along.
 The place knows to be a bit root and the fact that the stage creates in the shade of trees is not a bot.
 In the 1960s, the start of this year’s Chayant festival held in protest of the persecution and cultural terrorism of the Pakistani ruling regime from 1967.